bogddan/laravel-redirector/README.md

 protected $middlewareGroups = [
     'web' => [
         ...
-        \Tofandel\Redirects\Middleware\RedirectRequests::class,
+        \Bogddan\Redirects\Middleware\RedirectRequests::class,
 ```

 ##### Creating redirects

-You should never use the `Tofandel\Redirects\Models\Redirect` directly, as this is the default concrete implementation for the `Tofandel\Redirects\Contracts\RedirectModelContract`.
+You should never use the `Bogddan\Redirects\Models\Redirect` directly, as this is the default concrete implementation for the `Bogddan\Redirects\Contracts\RedirectModelContract`.

-Using the `Tofandel\Redirects\Models\Redirect` model class directly will prevent you from being able to extend the model's capabilities.
+Using the `Bogddan\Redirects\Models\Redirect` model class directly will prevent you from being able to extend the model's capabilities.

 You can create redirects that will be stored inside the `redirects` table like this: